gt4cap/extraction/howtodias.md

 ## Single runs

-Executables take their parameters from a runtime configuration file.
+Executables take their parameters from a runtime configuration file (db_config.json).
 Note that database tables need to specify the schema.
 The docker section defines the address of the swarm master.

 ```json
 {